accetto/headless-drawing-g3/README.md

 The resources for the individual images and their variations (tags) are stored in the subfolders of the **master** branch.
 Each image has its own README file describing its features and usage.

 This is a sibling project to the project [accetto/ubuntu-vnc-xfce-g3][sibling-github], which contains the detailed description of the third generation (G3) of my Docker images.
 Please check the [sibling project README][sibling-readme] and the [sibling Wiki][sibling-wiki] for common information.

+**Deprecating `FreeCAD`**

+The image featuring the `FreeCAD` is **deprecated** and it will be re-designed sometimes in the future.
+The reason is, that it's really huge and that its deployment pattern does not really fit.
+You can still build the image containing the `FreeCAD` version **0.19.3**, but the image will be excluded from the examples and from the `complete` group used by the utility `ci-builder.sh`.
+Be also aware, that downloading `FreeCAD` will take considerable time.

 ## TL;DR